quintian/DevOps-FinalProject/Readme-FinalProject.md

 - newer jenkins password

-> (base) qt@Quinns-MBP-2 FinalProject % docker exec -it finalproject_jenkins_1 cat /var/jenkins_home/secrets/initialAdminPassword
-> f35dd85035f54c838432af5c58529b7c

-> (base) qt@Quinns-MBP-2 FinalProject % docker exec finalproject_jenkins_1  cat /var/jenkins_home/secrets/initialAdminPassword
-> eab3e6ccc05946198407e2ee129f62e8

 > (base) qt@Quinns-MBP-2 FinalProject % docker exec -it beautiful_wilson cat /var/jenkins_home/secrets/initialAdminPassword
 > 7b92745ffb55478996224e52b1b716dd
-- Access Jenkins through your web browser (default: http://localhost:8080)
+- Access Jenkins through your web browser (default: http://localhost:8082)

 Go to this web address and type in the Admin password from the above: eab3e6ccc05946198407e2ee129f62e8

+- Set jenkins URL for remote users: http://72.104.37.225:8082/ (format is < your public ip address>:<host port number for Jenkins>)

+Set username and password as you wish.
+(Refer to screenshot: )

+  username: admin
+  password: 123

-- Install the necessary plugins: Docker, Git, Pipeline, and GitHub Integration, Promethues, Sonarqube, .. (from project requirements), or as recommended on the comming page, then save the Jenkins URL by clicking the 'Save and Finish' button and 'Start using' button.
+- Install the necessary plugins: Docker, Git, Docker Pipeline, openJDK-native-plugin, Maven Intergration, pipeline maven integration, and GitHub Integration, Configuration as Code, Promethues, Sonarqube, .. (from project requirements), or as recommended on the comming page, then save the Jenkins URL by clicking the 'Save and Finish' button and 'Start using' button.

 Please refer to screenshot 4 and 5.

 - Create a New Pipeline Job: